Skip to main content

 Code Compliant Carts for Food Vendors

-Read More about Code Compliant Carts for Food Vending
+Code Compliant Carts for Food Vending

 3. Apply

-A. Visit epicla.lacounty.gov.
+1. Visit epicla.lacounty.gov.

-C. Search for the application:
+3. Search for the application:

 “Sidewalk Vending Registration Certificate”

-D. Submit required information
+4. Submit required information

-E. Submit attachments:
+5. Submit attachments:

-Required documents, permits, and photos of your cart
+Required documents, permits, and photos of cart

-F. Electronically sign acknowledgements and attestations
+6. Electronically sign acknowledgements and attestations

-E. Submit Application
+7. Submit Application

 Sidewalk vendors in LA County are part of the “open-air economy” and sell food or merchandise from a pedestrian path or sidewalk as either a stationary vendor, who operates from a fixed location, or a roaming vendor, who moves from place to place and completes transactions in under five minutes.
 To operate, vendors must determine if they have a registered business name (FBN).
 If not, they should contact the LA County Registrar Recorder to obtain one.
 Vendors selling food must check if they sell cooked food or fruit/prepackaged food in a space of 25 square feet or more; if so, they likely need a Public Health Permit from the Department of Public Health’s Mobile Food Program.
 This requires scheduling an appointment with the department and providing a completed plan, application fee, plan check fee, and a food handler’s certificate.
 Vendors must also have a Seller’s Permit from the California Department of Tax Administration.
 If they do not, they must apply for one and will need a photo of their cart, Seller’s Permit, health permit (for some food vendors), and a fictional business name (FBN).
 Additionally, they will need a government-issued ID, which can include a driver’s license, state ID, consular card, or matricula card.
 Once all requirements are met, vendors must schedule an appointment with the Environmental Health Division for an inspection.
 When all documents and permits are secured, vendors are ready to apply for a Sidewalk Vendor Registration Certificate by creating a profile on eplic.lacounty.gov.
 For assistance, vendors can contact a concierge at the Office of Small Business at 844-432-4900.